 Were you able to draw any conclusions about how energy decentralization is related to energy justice?
 Is the centralized grid a source of injustice?
 What drives this?

 You should probably explain your use of financing inequities as parallel to procedural injustice – as noted in earlier review comments.

+We make explicit that this research is qualitative, and therefore insights presented are from interviews (indicated by # referring to interviewee)

+Added in descriptors to indicate explicitly where a viewpoint is presented by a given stakeholder (e.g., interviewees described) to clarify confusion over information

+Qualitative research involving interviews and so this research does not seek to quantify energy access in Malawi (organizations such as the World Bank and IEA report on many dimensions of access and generation).
+Instead, this work is concerned with the perceptions of energy policy by stakeholders working in this sector.

 Conclusions and policy recommendations